Calorimetric Measurement of Multi-TeV Muons via Deep Regression: The CNN regression task

 Since the loss values vary significantly across the true-energy spectrum, data points are grouped into five equally sized bins, each of which has its own threshold used to define the transition to the absolute error.
 The transition point used for a given bin is the \nth{68} percentile of the distribution of squared-error losses in that bin (allowing the threshold to always be relevant to the current scale of the loss as training progresses).
 However, since for a batch size of 256 one expects only 51 points per bin, the threshold can vary significantly from one batch to another.
 To provide greater stability, the bin-wise thresholds are actually running averages of the past \nth{68} percentiles, again with a momentum of 0.1, {\em i.e.} for bin $j$, the threshold is tracked as $t_j\leftarrow0.9t_j+0.1\Lagr_{\mathrm{SE},j,\nth{68}}$, where $\Lagr_{\mathrm{SE},j,\nth{68}}$ is the \nth{68} percentile of the squared errors in bin $j$.

 \paragraph{Data weighting} Models are trained on muons of true energy in the \SIrange{50}{8000}{\gev} range, but will only be evaluated in the range \SIrange{100}{4000}{\gev} in order to avoid biases due to edge effects; effectively the regressor can learn that no targets exist outside of the data range, and so it is more efficient to only predict well within the data-range.
 This leads to an overestimation of low-energy muons, and an underestimation of high-energy muons.
 By training on an extended range and then evaluating on the intended range, these edge-effects can be mitigated.
 Yet we still want the network to focus on the intended range; rather than generating data with a pre-defined PDF in true energy, we use a uniform PDF and down-weight data with true muon energy outside the range of interest.
-These weights are the element-wise weights mentioned in \autoref{s:huber_loss}.

 The weighting function used depends solely on the true energy of the muons and takes the form of:

 This provides both a quick drop-off above the intended range, and a slow tail out to the upper-limit of the training range.
 Figure~\ref{fig:downweighting} illustrates this weighting function.
 It should be noted that the above weights correspond to a comparatively smooth modification of the true energy prior; for specific applications where the physics puts hard boundaries on the energy spectrum (such as, {\em e.g.}, a symmetric electron-positron collider, where one may safely assume that muons cannot be produced with energy larger than the beam energy) a sharper prior may be used instead, and significantly improve the resolution at the high end of the spectrum.